exercism/cpp/exercises/concept/lasagna/.docs/hints.md

 ## 3. Calculate the time left in the oven

-- You can call other methods and use them like variables: `return 22 * myOtherCalculation();`
+- You can call other functions and use them like variables: `return 22 * myOtherCalculation();`

-## 4. Calculate the total time spend on the lasagna
+## 4. Calculate the total time spent on the lasagna

 - The output should combine the time for the preparation and the time the lasagna has already been in the oven.